ibm-cloud-docs/containers/cs_planning.md

 <br />

-## Private networking
+## In-cluster networking
 {: #cs_planning_private_network}

-Secured private network communication between worker nodes and pods is realized with private virtual local area networks, also referred to as private VLANs.
+Secured, in-cluster network communication between worker nodes and pods is realized with private virtual local area networks (VLANs).
 A VLAN configures a group of worker nodes and pods as if they were attached to the same physical wire.
 {:shortdesc}

 When you create a cluster, every cluster is automatically connected to a private VLAN.
 The private VLAN determines the private IP address that is assigned to a worker node during cluster creation.